-- Utilize the mobile platform light bar to complete collection of light interception and yield data for long term studied orchards with the goal of determining what happens to this relationship as orchards age. - Complete and release a working version of the iPhone application on a trial basis (to farm advisors and select growers) to calculate canopy light interception.
+- Utilize the mobile platform light bar to complete collection of light interception and yield data for long term studied orchards with the goal of determining what happens to this relationship as orchards age. - Complete and release a working version of the iPhone application to calculate canopy light interception and release it in the Apple store.